Predestination: Patristic period

-Ante-Nicene period
+Pre-Nicene period

 Origen, writing in the third century, taught that God's providence extends to every individual.
 He believed God's predestination was based on God's foreknowledge of every individual's merits, whether in their current life or a previous life.

 Gill and Gregg Alisson argued that Clement of Rome held to a predestinarian view of salvation.

 Some verses in the Odes of Solomon, which was made by an Essene convert into Christianity, might possibly suggest a predestinarian worldview, where God chooses who are saved and go into heaven, although there is controversy about what it teaches.
 The Odes of Solomon talks about God "imprinting a seal on the face of the elect before they existed".
 The Thomasines saw themselves as children of the light, but the ones who were not part of the elect community were sons of darkness.
 The Thomasines thus had a belief in a type of election or predestination, they saw themselves as elect because they were born from the light.

 Valentinus believed in a form of predestination, in his view humans are born into one of three natures, depending on which elements prevail in the person.
 In the views of Valentinus, a person born with a bad nature can never be saved because they are too inclined into evil, some people have a nature which is a mixture of good and evil, thus they can choose salvation, and others have a good nature, who will be saved, because they will be inclined into good.

 Irenaeus also attacked the doctrine of predestination set out by Valentinus, arguing that it is unfair.
 For Irenaeus, humans were free to choose salvation or not.

 Justin Martyr attacked predestinarian views held by some Greek philosophers.